Herz und Mund und Tat und Leben, BWV 147

 Johann Sebastian Bach composed the church cantata Herz und Mund und Tat und Leben (Heart and mouth and deed and life), BWV 147 in 1723 during his first year as Thomaskantor, the director of church music in Leipzig.
 His cantata is part of his first cantata cycle there and was written for the Marian feast of the Visitation on 2 July, which commemorates Mary's visit to Elizabeth as narrated in the Gospel of Luke in the prescribed reading for the feast day.
 Bach based the music on his earlier cantata BWV 147a, written originally in Weimar in 1716 for Advent.
 He expanded the Advent cantata in six movements to ten movements in two parts in the new work.
 While the text of the Advent cantata was written by the Weimar court poet Salomo Franck, the librettist of the adapted version who added several recitatives is anonymous.

 Bach began the cantata with a chorus for the full orchestra, followed by alternating recitatives and arias with often obbligato instrument.
 He scored it for four vocal soloists, a four-part choir, and a Baroque instrumental ensemble of trumpet, two oboes, strings, and continuo.
 The closing chorale of the earlier work was replaced by the hymn "Jesu, meiner Seelen Wonne" (1661) by Martin Janus, while using the melody of "Werde munter, mein Gemüte" by Johann Schop.
 Two of its stanzas close the two parts of the cantata in an identical setting.
 While Bach often composed four-part chorales to end a cantata, he embedded such a setting here in a pastoral instrumental concerto.
 This music became famous in a piano transcription by Dame Myra Hess as Jesu, Joy of Man's Desiring.

 History and words

-Bach took office as Thomaskantor, the music director in Leipzig, end of May 1723.
+Bach took office as Thomaskantor, the music director in Leipzig, at the end of May 1723.
 It was part of his duties to supply music for the Sundays and feast days of the liturgical year at four churches of the town, and he decided to compose new cantatas for these occasions.
 He began with a cantata for the first Sunday after Trinity in 1723, performed on 30 May, and wrote a series of church cantatas until Trinity of the next year, which became known as his first cantata cycle.
 Some cantatas of that cycle were based on music he had composed before, including Herz und Mund und Tat und Leben, presented as the sixth cantata of the cycle.